Crossing-Minds/xminds-javascript/README.md

 // Initialize the client instance
 // if it is None it will use production host const host = "https://staging-api.crossingminds.com";
-const refreshToken = "/lDHAxJIFwGg02B3Z8m1XA/RtqgoZczWUCeo93UsZceS/kmJfe8p++50hOBJnyaqjrU8pPGmFmCvSxk6JPdxTg=="; // comes from the backend, and is linked to db_id and userId const client = new ApiClient(refreshToken, host);
+// comes from the backend, and is linked to db_id and userId const refreshToken = "/lDHAxJIFwGg02B3Z8m1XA/RtqgoWRONGceS/kmJfe8p++50hOBJnyaqjrU8pPGmFmCvSxk6JPdxTg=="; const client = new ApiClient(refreshToken, host);
 ```